 Keeping your paddle in the water as much as possible will help you balance and steer the board.
 Anytime your paddle is in or on the water it is a brace creating more stability.
 Dragging your paddle through the water will also help you keep your board straight.

 These are just some tips that have helped me successfully paddle through whitewater.
-See if it works for you!
-To see these tips in action watch the video below.

 Were these tips helpful?
 Let us know your thoughts in the comments below!